Last Updated on December 27, 2022

-The Swarovski EL 10×42 are perhaps the best binoculars on the market today.
-For many out there, they’re the standard by which all other binoculars are measured.
-That’s because they produce the most incredible images in all light, thanks to Swarovski’s world-class optics.
+The Swarovski EL 10x42s are perhaps the highest-quality binoculars on the market today.
+For many out there, Swarovski is the standard by which all other glass is measured.
+That’s because they produce the most incredible images in all light, thanks to Swarovski’s legendary optics.

-Swarovision, the name Swarovski gave to its lens system, exemplifies premium light transmission and produces distortion-free images that go edge to edge.
-These binoculars enable users to see colors as if they were looking at them with their own eyes; plus, the images they produce are exceptionally bright and flat.
+Swarovision, Swarovski’s name for its lens system, is the model of premium light transmission, producing distortion-free images, edge-to-edge.
+These binos let users see colors as if using their eyes alone; the images they produce are exceptionally bright and flat.
 Finally, many have tried to produce chromatic aberrations with these binoculars but couldn’t.
-If you want the best of the best sets of glass in terms of optical performance, these binoculars might fit the bill.
+If you want the best-of-the-best glass in terms of optical performance, these probably fit the bill.

-But it isn’t just optical performance that outdoor enthusiasts renown Swarovski for.
+But it isn’t just optical performance that makes Swarovski shine.
 The build quality of the ELs is fantastic, as they feature a single-handed wraparound grip that makes them easy to hold.
-Swarovski coats their magnesium body in a light green rubber housing submersible to 13 feet.
+In addition, Swarovski coats their magnesium body in a light green rubber housing submersible to 13 feet.
 Finally, they’re manufactured in Austria to the highest standards possible, and Swarovski expects these to last long enough to pass down to your children.

 That’s a bold statement.
 Swarovski believes their craftsmanship is so good that these should last a lifetime, and this sentiment is reflected in their warranty.
-As such, Swarovski doesn’t offer a no-questions-asked warranty; instead, they cover defects in manufacturing for up to 10 years following a purchase.
-While some could perceive this as a knock compared to their competitors, we think it’s a testament to their manufacturing prowess.
+As such, Swarovski doesn’t offer a no-questions-asked warranty — instead, they cover manufacturing defects for up to 10 years.
+While this will sound scanty to some, we think it’s a supreme vote of confidence for their manufacturing prowess.